-- Type 1 diabetes not consistent with insulin therapy
+- Type 1 diabetes is not consistent with insulin therapy

 - Acute illness( pulmonary embolism, heart attacks)